w0lfzk1n/w0lf_scr1ptz/README.md

 **-- wordlist.json**

-  - *base_path* = Just a json file with a ton of objekts, names and adjectives to build filenames.
+  - *nom, adj, nature_nom, nature_adj,...* = Just a json file with a ton of objekts, names and adjectives to build filenames.

 **file_to_thing.py**